Fundamental limits to orbit reconstruction due to non-conservation of stellar actions in a Milky Way-like simulation: Calculating stellar actions

 \subsection{Gravitational potential profile}

 To accurately model the time-dependent gravitational potential of the galaxy, we first define an appropriate reference frame.
-We cannot simply use the simulation frame because, although the simulation is initialised with the galactic plane at rest at $z=0$ and cylindrically symmetric about the origin, over the duration of the simulation supernova explosions drive an asymmetric wind off the galaxy, imparting a non-negligible momentum to the remaining gas.
-To correct for this shift, and thereby ensure that we are calculating our actions with respect to the rest frame of the galaxy, we calculate the centre of mass (COM) of cold gas particles (those with temperature $\leq 10^4$ K) at each snapshot; we plot the resulting position in $z$-direction as a function of time in \autoref{fig:com}.
-We observe a velocity $\sim 2$ km/s in the $z$ direction and $\sim 1$ km/s in the $x$ and $y$ directions, and this movement of the COM of the cold gas is consistent with what we expect: the simulation produces galactic winds with a mass flux $\sim 1$ $\MSun$/yr and a velocity of a few hundred km/s (\citetalias{wibking2023}), so over the simulation timescale of $\sim 500$ Myr winds eject $\sim 5 \times 10^{8} \MSun$, roughly 10\% of the total cold gas mass $\approx 4.7 \times 10^9 \MSun$ at the start of the simulation.
-If the winds were completely one-sided, this would therefore be sufficient to accelerate the gas disc to several tens of km s$^{-1}$, but since the winds are only somewhat asymmetric some of the momentum cancels.
-In addition, gravitational forces transfer some of the momentum from the gas to the stellar disc, which is roughly ten times as massive.
-Consequently, the net velocity is reduced to only a few km/s.
+We cannot simply use the simulation frame because, although the simulation is initialised with the galactic plane at rest at $z=0$ and cylindrically symmetric about the origin, over the duration of the simulation supernova explosions drive an asymmetric wind off the galaxy, imparting a non-negligible momentum to the remaining gas and to the stars to which it is gravitationally bound.

+To correct for this shift, we calculate our actions with respect to the rest frame of the galaxy.
+To this end, we use the population of stellar disc particles that are already present in the initial conditions of \citetalias{chuhan2024} (as described in \autoref{subsec:initial_cond}).
+We refer to these pre-existing particles as `initial stars'.
+Having calculated the centre of mass (COM) of the initial stars at each snapshot, we plot the resulting position in $z$-direction as a function of time in \autoref{fig:com}.

+We observe a velocity $\sim 2$ km/s in the $z$ direction and $\sim 1$ km/s in the $x$ and $y$ directions, and this movement of the COM of the initial stars is consistent with what we expect: the simulation produces galactic winds with a mass flux $\sim 1$ $\MSun$/yr and a velocity of a few hundred km/s (\citetalias{wibking2023}), so over the simulation timescale of $\sim 500$ Myr winds eject $\sim 5 \times 10^{8} \MSun$, roughly 2\% of the total initial stars' mass $\approx 3 \times 10^{10} \MSun$.
+This results in a net velocity of the stellar and gas disc of order of a few km/s.
 The $z$ velocity is greater than the $x$ and $y$ velocities due to the greater escape of winds normal to the galactic plane.

 The combination of lower velocity in the $xy$ plane and the much larger extent of the disc in this direction mean that the displacements in the plane can be safely ignored.
 By contrast, this is not true in the $z$ direction, with the displacement of $\approx 0.8$ kpc over the course of the simulation is several times larger than the scale height of the thin disc.
 To remove this drift, we carry out a linear fit to the $z$ position as a function of time, which we show as the straight orange line in \autoref{fig:com}.
 This line defines a time-dependent COM position and constant velocity for the galaxy relative to the simulation frame, and our first step in computing the galactic potential is therefore to shift all particle positions and velocities for all time snapshots into this frame.
 However, we note that the linear fit is clearly not a perfect representation of the actual COM position as a function of time, which is not surprising, since acceleration of the galaxy by recoil from galactic winds applies a stochastically-varying acceleration.
 This potentially complicates the situation, as it suggests the absence of an inertial frame in which the galactic plane remains at rest.
 Such a scenario foreshadows the non-conservation of stellar actions, which would be a fundamental issue since most analyses rely on the assumption of a stable inertial frame for dynamical calculations \citep[e.g.,][]{bovy2015,sanders_binney2016}.
 We return to this point below.